 Q: Is a jurisdiction required to inspect and enforce business generators to ensure they are providing the correct containers in all disposal areas?

-Jurisdictions are required to conduct compliance reviews to ensure that generators have service and are in general compliance with the regulations.
+Jurisdictions are required to conduct compliance , which is defined as a review of records to determine compliance with generator subscription to an organic waste collection service.
 However, the regulations do not require jurisdictions to inspect commercial businesses, including to ensure they are providing the correct containers in all disposal areas.

 Q: Does the term "containers" refer to the containers that are located inside the business or the containers provided by the hauler that are used for curbside collection service?

-"Containers" refer to the containers that are located inside the business and the containers provided by the jurisdiction or its hauler that are used for curbside collection service.
+"Containers" are intended to refer to the containers that are located inside the business and the containers provided by the jurisdiction or its hauler that are used for curbside collection service.
 The regulations address specific container requirements for the commercial businesses and the jurisdiction provided containers.

 Q: Are residential care facilities for the elderly (assisted living) required to provide containers in business areas of the building, as well as, inside private resident apartments?

-Residential care facilities are required to provide organic waste containers alongside disposal containers in public and common areas, but are not required to provide containers inside residential units.
+Residential care, facilities in most cases, will likely fall within the definition of a “commercial business” and will thus be required to provide organic waste containers alongside disposal containers in public and common areas, but are not required to provide containers inside residential units.